foxnewsnetwork/foxyam/README.markdown

 + purchase order and sales order into contract
 + workflow as anonymous user coming to site for first time to buy something
 + negotiation finalize deal

+Wednesday May 28
+- redis resque implemented for scrap and other thing

 Tuesday May 27
 - email queue, email archive